 - 12. There has been a continued use of a range of investment instruments in order to ensure flexibility, spread risk, maximise liquidity and obtain attractive rates.
-There has been an increased use of overnight deposits and money market funds with high rated banks to maintain the security of the funds and enhance the rate of return on investments.
-Rates remained low for the entire financial year as a result of the COVID pandemic. - 13.
-The most significant challenges for treasury management in 2020/21 has been generating a reasonable rate of return whilst ensuring the security of investments and the COVID pandemic.
-Due to the difference between the cost of borrowing and potential to generate investment interest and the reduction in suitable counterparties the Council has continued to use investment balances to temporarily fund the capital programme.
+There has been an increased use of overnight deposits and money market funds with high rated banks to maintain the security of the funds and enhance the rate of return on investments. - 13.
+The most significant challenges for treasury management in 2021/22 has been generating a reasonable rate of return whilst ensuring the security of investments and the COVID pandemic.
+Due to the difference between the cost of borrowing and potential to generate investment interest the Council has continued to use investment balances to temporarily fund the capital programme.
 This has delivered a saving on borrowing costs.
 COVID also presented challenges for managing the Council's cashflow due to timing uncertainties of the receipts and payment of COVID grants. - 14.
-The Council's investment policy is governed by MHCLG guidance, which has been implemented in the annual investment strategy approved by the Council on 24 March 2020.
+The Council's investment policy is governed by MHCLG guidance, which has been implemented in the annual investment strategy approved by the Council on 23 March 2021.
 This policy sets out the approach for choosing investment counterparties, and is based on credit ratings provided by the three main credit rating agencies, supplemented by additional market data (such as rating outlooks, credit default swaps, bank share prices etc.) The investment activity during the year conformed to the approved strategy and the Council had no liquidity difficulties. - 15.
 A summary of the year's activity is shown at Appendix 3.
-The investment interest earned in the year was £0.330m (2019/20 £0.689m) with an average interest rate of 0.30% (2019/20 0.95%).
-Interest earned on loans to third parties, agreed as part of the capital programme, increased total interest to £2.180m which was £0.005m more than the original budget of £2.175m.
-This includes £0.865m accrued interest on loan notes, in respect of Newcastle International Airport. - 16.
-The overall return for the year of 0.30% exceeds the accepted benchmark for 2020/21, which was the 3-month London Interbank Bid Rate (LIBID) of 0.02%.
+The investment interest earned in the year was £0.307m (2020/21 £0.330m) with an average interest rate of 0.25% (2020/21 0.30%).
+Interest earned on loans to third parties, agreed as part of the capital programme, increased total interest to £2.163m which was £0.820m more than the original budget of £1.343m.
+This includes £0.973m accrued interest on loan notes, in respect of Newcastle International Airport. - 16.
+The overall return for the year of 0.25% exceeds the accepted benchmark for 2021/22, which was the SONIA (Sterling Overnight Index Average) of 0.13%.

 17. Furthermore, the Council is a member of Link Asset Services Investment Benchmarking Group which assesses both the rate of return and the risk of the counterparty to calculate a weighted average rate of return.
 This is used for comparison across other local authorities who also subscribe to this service across a number of groups.
-The Council achieved an average return of 0.30% on its investments for Quarter 4 2020/21 which is close to the risk adjusted expectations (0.33% to 0.44%) defined in the Benchmarking Report for our group.
+The Council achieved an average return of 0.25% on its investments for 2021/22, this is in line with the risk adjusted expectations defined in the LINK Benchmarking Report for our group.